eugk/ciso-interview-questions/README.md

 ## Role
 * Who does the CISO report to?
 Why?
+* What is the envisioned scope of this role?
 * Are priorities and incentives aligned between the CISO and upper management?
-* If you could focus on the CISO role fulltime yourself, what would you do?
+* If you could focus on the CISO role full-time yourself, what would you do?
 (Ask the hiring manager.)
 * How do you gauge or measure success for this role?

 ## Technical